 A fiduciary is a special legal role with high standards and ethical responsibilities.
 If you believe something is amiss with your fiduciary partner, you have the right to request a full account of the management and operations of your loved one’s estate.

-To give you comfort and peace of mind, despite an unfortunate situation, The Hatchett Law Firm is a compassionate, driven, and savvy team of estate planning and fiduciary litigation attorneys with detailed knowledge of estate planning, probate, and fiduciary litigation.
+To give you comfort and peace of mind, despite an unfortunate situation, The Hatchett Law Firm, PLLC is a compassionate, driven, and savvy team of estate planning and fiduciary litigation attorneys with detailed knowledge of estate planning, probate, and fiduciary litigation.